 We challenge prejudicial or discriminatory behaviour and every child at our Academy knows we take this seriously and will act immediately to put this right.

 Assemblies are regularly planned to include stories and celebrations from a variety of faiths and cultures.
 Our curriculum and PSHE teaching reinforce this.

 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the Academy.
 Children visit places of worship that are important to different faiths.

-Our children develop critical personal thinking skills through the embedded planning and teaching of key skills, thinking skills and use of Blooms questioning and activities.
-They frequently discuss differences between people, such as differences of faith, ethnicity, disability, gender or sexuality and differences of family situations, such as looked-after children or young carers.
+Our children develop critical personal thinking skills through carefully planned lessons and teachers ensure that the children frequently discuss differences between people, such as differences of faith, ethnicity, disability, gender or sexuality and differences of family situations, such as looked-after children or young carers.